-John’s sermon was over.
+John the Baptist's sermon was over.
 Now the dialog with his audience begins.
 They wanted to do what was right, but they sincerely wondered, what exactly must we do.
 How do we bring forth good fruit in keeping with repentance in our situation?
-John’s preaching stirred their hearts.
+John the Baptist's preaching stirred their hearts.
 They wanted the truth, even if it meant making serious changes.
 (That is always the case for unsaved people.)
 They were ready to change because they finally heard the truth of God and accepted it.
 They wanted forgiveness more than their sins.

-John’s answer was something all could do, if they were willing.
-Their rampant poverty and material lack in that society was apparent by John’s answer.
+John the baptist's answer was something all could do, if they were willing.
+Their rampant poverty and material lack in that society was apparent by John the Baptist's answer.
 (Even poor people are to bring forth good fruit or be damned.)
 When a person gets saved he changes his views about his material possessions.

 Tax collectors were notoriously wicked and dishonest people back then.
-John’s fearless hell fire and damnation preaching was even bringing them around!
+John the Baptist's fearless hell fire and damnation preaching was even bringing them around!

 Greed was their primary problem.
 They were in a political position where they could squeeze the people for more money and personally profit by it.
 They did that very thing.
 Their corruption was openly known and detested.
 Tax collectors were generally hated people because of this, but were wicked and uncaring enough to hurt others in that way for personal monetary gain.
 Even such people could find eternal life and did!
 Jesus said: